votingworks/vxmail/docs/product-spec.md

 envelope opener can be used.
 Alternatively, a simple envelope cutter is most cost-effective for smaller counties.

-### Ballot Scanning and Tabulation
+### Ballot Scanning System

-Extracted ballots are tabulated via the VxMark Ballot Scanning System (BSS).
+Extracted ballots are tabulated via the VxMail Ballot Scanning System (BSS).
 Three scanner models are available depending on the county size:

 * small: up to 10,000 ballot pages per day, in batches of 50, each batch taking 1 minute to scan.
 * medium: up to 45,000 ballot pages per day, in batches of 300, each batch taking 3 minutes to scan.
 * large: up to 120,000 ballot pages per day, in batches of 500, each batch taking 3.5 minutes to scan.

-The VxMark BSS then produces a set of CVRs, which can also be tabulated.
+The BSS then produces a set of CVRs, which can also be tabulated.

 ## Future Components Under Consideration